astroDimitrios/Astronomy/CourseDocs/README.md

 I have included a copy of the NASA planetary datasheet in Excel form which I give to students at the start of the unit.

 Further documents related to assignments and SoL Excel files for students can be found in the respective part directories above.

+The new **ExtraResources** file contains links to resources as I use them!